ONSdigital/ras-secure-message/investigations/secure_message_performance_review.md

 ### PREPROD

-PREPROD is effectively a mirror of PROD, so for the purposes of this estimate the PROD figure has been doubled:
+PREPROD is effectively a mirror of PROD, so cost roughly the same:

 ### Other Environments

 There are also additional environments, including development, sandbox and performance.

-These environments are either used irregularly or do not use Cloud SQL in the same way as PROD and PREPROD.
+These environments are either used irregularly or do not use Cloud SQL at all.
 Rather than attempting to calculate each individually, an additional **£50 per month** provides a reasonable allowance for Secure Message's usage across these environments.

 ### Estimated Total Cost